Sunshine Meadows Hike: Banff Trail Guide

 There are many excellent hiking trails at Sunshine Meadows which visitors can combine according to their interests and hiking capabilities.
 There are hiking trails at Sunshine Meadows for every skill level.

-The route we describe below is a nearly complete circuit of the Sunshine Meadows hiking trails.
+The Sunshine Meadows hike we describe below is a nearly complete circuit of the Sunshine Meadows hiking trails.
 Over 11 km of hiking, you’ll visit every important viewpoint and natural attraction within the beautiful alpine meadows.

 You can follow along by looking at the Sunshine Meadows trail map.